 Important Note: Some of these scripts are designed to configure the way a physical or virtual machine boots and loads applications and the user interface.
 They are for use on devices (Raspberry Pis, old PCs) you are aiming to use as dedicated kiosk / thin client machines, not for running on a typical desktop PC.

-You can download the repository from Github.
+You can also download the repository from Github.
 The scripts are written in Python, you will need to have Python installed (generally a default on most Linux distributions).
 Some scripts use other libraries / utilities, such as Expect, the scripts themselves will take care of installation if needed.

 Configures a machine to be a “kiosk”, loading nothing but a web browser pointing at a specified URL.
 Works on Raspberry Pi OS (both on the Pi and Intel versions).
 Can be useful, for instance, for digital signage applications - plug a Raspberry Pi into a large screen display, configure with this script, reboot and away you go.